The instability cost curve: why margins shrink even when revenue grows

 Hiring into an unstable system often accelerates the curve.
 Training resources are already strained, supervisors are overloaded, and schedule rhythm is broken.
 New hires enter an environment with elevated stress and unclear expectations — increasing early-tenure churn and restarting the cycle at a higher cost base.

-Instability cannot be hired away.
+Instability cannot be solved through hiring alone.
 It must be designed out.

 How the curve compounds operational risk